arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 Stack deleted
 ```

-**Remediation applied to the template:**

-The `Policies:` block is removed from `LambdaExecutionRole`.
-A new top-level resource `AWS::IAM::ManagedPolicy` is added with the SQS and CloudWatch Logs permissions.
-The role references this managed policy via `ManagedPolicyArns: [!Ref NautilusLambdaManagedPolicy]`.

 > **SCREENSHOT PLACEHOLDER**
-> `screenshot-08-stack-delete-complete.png`
+> `screenshot-10-delete-stack-wait-complete.png`
-> *Terminal showing `delete-stack` accepting the request, `wait stack-delete-complete` returning cleanly, and `echo "Stack deleted"` printing the confirmation*
+> *Terminal showing the three commands in sequence: `delete-stack` returning with no output, `wait stack-delete-complete` returning cleanly, and `echo "Stack deleted"` printing the confirmation message*

 ---

-### Step 9: Redeploy Corrected Template -- Second Validate
+### Step 11: Write Corrected Template -- Second Draft

-Write the remediated template and validate it before deploying.
+Rewrite the full template, replacing the inline `Policies:` block with a standalone `AWS::IAM::ManagedPolicy` resource.
+The Lambda function resource, IAM role, managed policy, and SQS queue policies are all included in this corrected draft.

 ```bash
 cat > /root/nautilus-priority-stack.yml << 'EOF'